 In fact, if I try to make “regular” chocolate chip cookies, my kids will inform me that I’ve forgotten the oats.
 And since my kids generally don’t consume anything with fiber in it, I’m going with it.
+Because, we all need more fiber in our diets, right?
+So that means I need another cookie.
+And a glass of milk.

-It’s delicious, probably not at all nutritious, and some good old fashioned oatmeal style cookie.
-Makes great cookie dough eating, too!Yeah, I know that eating cookie dough isn’t “healthy” and it can give you food poisoning.
+Yeah, I know that eating cookie dough isn’t “healthy” and it can give you food poisoning.
 That’s why we eat it frozen… use your own judgment.
 Cooked foods are always safer.

 - 1 cup butter, softened

-- 1 cup packed brown sugar
+- 1 cup brown sugar, packed

 - 2 eggs, large

-- ½ cup white sugar
+- 1/2 cup white sugar

 - 2 tsp vanilla extract

-- ½ tsp baking soda
+- 1/2 tsp baking soda

 - 1 tsp salt